SabakiHQ/Shudan/docs/README.md

 - `animateStonePlacement` `<boolean>` - Default: `false`

   When set to `true`, stones that are added to the board will slide into place, adjusting nearby stones if necessary.
 Only works if `fuzzyStonePlacement` is set to `true`.
+Only triggers animation if `signMap` prop updates with a new object.

 ### Map Props